 In the past two decades, advances in optometry, along with an increased understanding of human eye and vision care, have led scientists to develop innovative treatment methods in order to treat eye disorders and to overcome the limitations offered by conventional medical practices.
-The current ophthalmic diseases treatment landscape is characterized by a number of blockbuster small molecule-based therapies, namely ALPHAGAN®, COSOPT®, LUMIGAN®, PAZEO®, RESTASIS®, TRAVATAN Z®, and XALATAN®, and a robust pipeline of over 400 candidate drugs in various stages of clinical development, designed for the treatment of approximately 1,000 chronic eye disorders.
+The current ophthalmic diseases treatment landscape is characterized by a number of blockbuster small molecule-based ophthalmic drugs, namely ALPHAGAN®, COSOPT®, LUMIGAN®, PAZEO®, RESTASIS®, TRAVATAN Z®, and XALATAN®, and a robust pipeline of over 400 candidate ophthalmic medication in various stages of clinical development, designed for the treatment of approximately 1,000 chronic eye disorders.
 This has led to increasing demand for ophthalmic drugs’ contract manufacturing

 Clinical trials focused on ophthalmic drugs

 Over the years, stakeholders engaged in the development and manufacturing of ophthalmology drugs have invested significant capital towards assessing the clinical viability of their proprietary product candidates.
 During our research, we came across more than 10,700 registered clinical trials focused on ophthalmic drugs till Q3 2019; the maximum number of trials were registered in 2018.
 North America (53%) and Europe (26%) were observed to be the current hubs of clinical research activity related to this field.
 The abovementioned studies were conducted on a total of more than 4.5 million patients, recruited across different trial sites across the world.
 Of these, over 1.9 million were recruited in the Asia-Pacific regions.

 Likely Evolution of Supply Chain and Demand of Ophthalmic Drugs